-- 1. The program's courses are divided into 2 basic categories: - 1.
+- 1. The program's courses are divided into two primary categories: - 1.
 14 compulsory courses which must be attended by all students - 2.
-Elective courses which are of two categories: - 1.
-Courses offered by the Statistics Department - 2.
-Courses offered by other Departments - 2.
-Compulsory courses are offered during the first 6 semesters (8 in the first year, 4 in the second year and 2 in the third year), so the student has the necessary background to make his choices in the future. - 3.
+Elective courses which are further subdivided into: - 1.
+Courses offered by the Department of Statistics. - 2.
+Courses offered by other Departments. - 2.
+Compulsory courses are offered during the first 6 semesters (8 in the first year, 4 in the second year and 2 in the third year), This structure ensures that students acquire the necessary foundational knowledge in their initial semesters. - 3.
 In the last two semesters, no compulsory courses are offered.
-This way the student has the flexibility to form a study program, which will cover the basic knowledge in Statistics (as provided by the compulsory Statistics courses), while at the same time he is given the chance to develop a program that meets his/her individual interests. - 4.
+This approach allows students to tailor their study program, combining essential statistics knowledge from compulsory courses with elective courses that align with their individual interests. - 4.
 During the first two semesters the student may enroll in courses with a maximum of 30 ECTS credits. - 5.
 From the 3rd to the 4thsemester, the student may enroll in courses with a maximum of 40 ECTS credits per semester. - 6.
-From the 5th to the 6th semester, the student may enroll in courses with a maximum of 40 ECTS credits per semester. - 7.
+From the 5th to the 6thsemester, the student may enroll in courses with a maximum of 40 ECTS credits per semester. - 7.
 In the 7th and 8thsemesters the student may enroll in courses with a maximum of 48 ECTS credits per semester.
-There can be excess only for the course "Practical Training". - 8.
+An exception for exceeding this limit applies only to the "Practical Training" course. - 8.
 After the 4th year of study, the student may enroll in courses with a maximum of 48 ECTS credits per semester.
-There can be excess only for the course "Practical Training".
+An exception for exceeding this limit applies only to the "Practical Training" course.